MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/reference.md

 :::image type="content" source="../media/console-sidebar-drawer-user-messages.msft.png" alt-text="Displaying user messages." lightbox="../media/console-sidebar-drawer-user-messages.msft.png":::

 ### Filter by log level

-DevTools assigns each `console.*` method one of the four severity levels.
+DevTools assigns each `console.*` method one of the four severity levels:

 *  `Error`
 *  `Info`
 *  `Verbose`
 *  `Warning`

 For example, `console.log()` is in the `Info` group, but `console.error()` is in the `Error` group.
 The [Console object API Reference](api.md) describes the severity level of each applicable method.
 Every message that the browser logs to the Console has a severity level too.

-You may hide any level of messages that you're not interested in.
-For example, if you're only interested in `Error` messages, you may hide the other three groups.
+You can hide any level of messages that you're not interested in.
+For example, if you're only interested in `Error` messages, you can hide the other three groups.

 To filter the messages, click the **Log Levels** dropdown and then select `Verbose`, `Info`, `Warning`, or `Error`.